QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

     def LQ_markov_mapping_restruct(A22, C2, Ug, T, p_t, c=0):

         """
-        Function which takes A22, C2, T, p_t,c and returns the required matrices for the LQ_Markov model: A, B, C, R, Q, W Note, p_t should be a T by 1 matrix c is the rescheduling cost (a scalar)
+        Function which takes A22, C2, T, p_t, c and returns the required matrices for the LQ_Markov model: A, B, C, R, Q, W Note, p_t should be a T by 1 matrix c is the rescheduling cost (a scalar)
         This version uses the condensed version of the endogenous state
         """

-        # Make sure all matrices can be treated as 2D arrays == #
+        # Make sure all matrices can be treated as 2D arrays
         A22 = np.atleast_2d(A22)
         C2 = np.atleast_2d(C2)
         Ug = np.atleast_2d(Ug)